 I started this month out at Hero Dogs class.
 We practiced “under” where we go underneath a chair and wait nicely.
-I am pretty good at “under,” but when I was a little bit younger I got stuck doing under and had to learn to work through it.
-Now it doesn’t bother me.
+I am pretty good at “under” but when I was a little bit younger I got stuck doing under and had to learn to work through it and now it doesn’t bother me.
 I rather like settling under a chair as long as I fit.

 For Valentine’s Day I took my annual bachelor photo.
-This time I thought if I included a big stuffed polar bear it might get the ladies’ attention!
-My mom put a silly Zoo Snood on me, though, and I looked like a panda bear!
-Aww, Mom, how am I supposed to get the ladies like this?!?
-Also for Valentine’s Day my humans gave me a stuffed elephant, and it is my favorite stuffy that I take everywhere now!
+This time I thought if I included a big stuffed polar bear it might get the ladies attention!
+My mom put a silly Zoo Snood on me though and I looked like a panda bear!
+Aww mom how am I supposed to get the ladies like this?!?
+For Valentine’s Day my humans gave me a stuffed elephant and it is my favorite stuffy I take everywhere now!

 I went to The Living Legacy Foundation for another meeting this month.
 The humans talked a long time and I stayed nicely under the table.
 Sometimes Christen is nice and sneaks me some treats for being a good boy.

 Our next Hero Dogs class this month was SO MUCH FUN!
 I had a wonderful time walking on a grate, slippery metal crate floor, a tunnel that looked closed at the end and a teeter-totter!
 It was the best class ever!
 Our teacher even said, “Calvin, your enthusiasm for life is inspiring!”
 She sure could tell how much I enjoyed class.
 I even got to walk the plank!